Danverr/CRDT-Array/README.md

-What algorithms and data structures you have chosen.
-Why?
-What are the alternatives you have considered
-Where are design tradeoffs, optimizations required, e.t.c

 ## Structure description

 My solution based on LSEQ CRDT data structure, so basically there are only 2 main parts: elements with ID trie and their public representation.

 **Elements**.
-Every element in my array is a tree Node, which consists of its string ID, int value and an array of children.
+Every element in my array is a tree Node, which consists of its string ID (unique ID + replica ID), int value and an array of children.
-Because array length is changing, unique IDs for every item is a necessary for synchronizing operations between all clients.
 All together they make up an ID trie, DFS traversal of which gives us elements IDs in lexicographic order.
+_Note, that this trie is not implemented explicitly, but I'm traversing it with BFS in CrdtArray constructor_

 **Array representation**.
 For public representation I used order statistic tree (I'll use OST to be short) from policy based data structures (PBDS) C++ standard library.
-It contains ordered IDs of current array elements and can erase elements, find element by ID and by its index just in O(log(n)) in worst case.
+It contains ordered IDs of current array elements and can perform erase/find by value/find by index operations just in O(log(n)).
-But this tree stores only IDs, to get values I'm using hash table of shared pointers to Nodes.
+This tree stores only IDs, so to get other information I use hash tables.

 ## Operations

 ### Insert

 The main problem with inserting a new element is finding the right ID for it.
-To do this, we must go through parent node's children: if there is some place to insert (i.e. children count is less than ID alphabet, in our case it's 94), we just make new node here with the lexicographically smallest possible ID.
+To do this, we must go through parent Node's children: if there is 2(!) more places to insert, we just make new node here with the lexicographically largest possible ID.
-In the other case we need to set a new value for the far left child and perform the insert operation for it with its own old value.
+In the other case we need to check possible ID values among children of Node with ID ```parent_id + MIN_CHAR```.

-_Complexity: O(log(N)) in best case and O(M) in worst (on a bamboo trie)_
 _N - current Nodes count, M - current and deleted Nodes count_
+_Complexity: O(log(M)) in best case and O(M) in worst (on a bamboo trie)_

 ### Erase

-Erasing is quite simple here: we only need to delete given ID from the OST and hash table.
+Erase is quite simple here: we only need to delete given ID from the OST.
-Actual Node cannot be deleted due to possible operations with deleted elements, like insert after it or update.

-_Complexity: O(log(N)) in average and O(N) in worst case (when hash table needs reallocation)_
+_Complexity: O(log(N))_

 ### Update